Canadian Football League in the United States: 1994

-The Baltimore CFL Colts were in the headlines before even playing a down.
+The Baltimore CFL Colts made headlines before even playing a down.
 Owned by Jim Speros, the team was marketed as a revival of the Baltimore Colts NFL franchise, who had left the city 10 years earlier and had also played at Memorial Stadium.
 The team's embrace of the Colts' history gained them an instant following in Baltimore and publicity in the national sports media, although an injunction obtained shortly before the team's first game forced the team to stop using "Colts" in their name and to instead refer to the team as the "Baltimore CFLers" or "Baltimore Football Club".
-Since Memorial Stadium had originally been built to accommodate baseball's Baltimore Orioles as well as football, its playing surface was large enough to accommodate a full-size Canadian field.
+Since Memorial Stadium had originally been built to accommodate Major League Baseball's Baltimore Orioles as well as football, its playing surface was large enough to accommodate a full-size Canadian field.

-Baltimore was far and away the most successful of any American CFL team on the field and off, averaging crowds of over 37,000 their first year.
-Knowing that Canadian football was considerably different from the American game, Speros stocked Baltimore FC mostly with CFL veterans.
+Baltimore was far and away the most successful of any American CFL team both on the field and off, averaging crowds of over 37,000 their first year.
+Knowing that Canadian football was considerably different from the American game, Speros stocked the Baltimore club mostly with CFL veterans.
 As coach, he brought in Don Matthews, who had already played in two Grey Cups and won one.
-The result was a team that eventually finished second in the East with a 12–6 record and became the first American team to qualify for the playoffs.
-They advanced all the way to the Grey Cup.
-In a thrilling match played in BC Place, the BC Lions defeated Baltimore on a last second field goal.
+The result was a team that eventually finished second in the East with a 12–6 record and became the first American team to qualify for the playoffs, advancing all the way to the Grey Cup game.
+In a thrilling match played in BC Place, the BC Lions defeated Baltimore on a last-second field goal by Lui Passaglia.
 Perhaps most remarkably, they were reported to have turned a profit in their first year after an initial US$7 million investment by Speros.